 Free Field-to-Table and Urban Agriculture Workshops

-We offer free hands-on educational field trips to our Iceland Teaching Garden, Local Food Hub, and various community garden sites across Mississauga.
+We offer free hands-on educational field trips to our Iceland Teaching Garden, Community Hub, and various community garden sites across Mississauga.
 We also offer free on-site workshops for schools and community groups.
 To learn more, click here.

 Young Urban Growers